 In the pop-up form that opens,

 - Designate the administrator(s) who can approve password release requests.
 The list of all administrators and password administrators in the system are listed in the left hand side.
 You can designate as many administrators as you wish.
 Anyone from the list of 'authorizers' could approve the requests that are raised by users.
 Optionally, you can enforce dual approval by designating two administrators.
 In that case, select the check box "Enforce approval by atleast two administrators" present at the end of the page and also ensure that you have placed at least two administrators in the "Authorized Administrators" box on the right hand side.
 You can also designate one or more user groups, who can approve password release requests.
 When a user group is designated, administrators and password administrators and admin users with custom role are given access rights.
 If dual approval is enforced, then the group should have atleast two valid admins.

 - The option "Exclude some users from access control" allows you to exempt desired users or set of users from a selected user group from going through this control workflow, i.e. they would not have to raise requests for password access.
-In case of such needs, simply check the option and list down the users to be excluded from the request process.

-- If you have chosen dual approval in Step 1, select the checkbox "Enforce approval by atleast two administrators".
+- If you have chosen dual approval then select the checkbox "Enforce approval by atleast two administrators" from 'Miscellaneous settings tab'